 Know when to innovate

 As Product Managers, your role is to drive the direction to come up with the best possible product.
 As you convey your vision to your team, put special emphasis on the level of innovation you require.
-Chances are you’ve worked with Development teams for longer, so you know how to manager scope creep, “technical debt” and seeing how deep the rabbit hole goes.
+Chances are you’ve worked with Development teams for longer, so you know how to manage scope creep, “technical debt” and seeing how deep the rabbit hole goes.

-When you add design into the mix, you’ll need to work on this again, but from a different perspective.
+When you add Design into the mix, you’ll need to work on this again, but from a different perspective.
 Designers are trained to solve problems and provide the best experience for the user.
 Your goal here is to leverage the UX team to create as good an experience as possible, and still ship your product on time while meeting business goals.
 Easier said than done.
 Remember that innovation is relative and it has to be aligned with your vision.
 For example, if you are building accounting software, integrating an interface with Google Glass, might be “super cool” and “the best experience on earth”, but it might not be doable or realistic for the target audience.
 Working with your UX team to set guidelines and direction will be key.

 Tying this piece with the cross-pollination really helps.
 When designers understand the effort required to bring their designs to life, they will be able to weigh the perceived extra benefit for the user against the development effort and cost.
 For example, do we really need to design a brand new data grid?
 Do we need a new way to select data or will the good ‘ol drop-down box work?
 With time, they’ll be able to make great decisions that will augment the product and the ultimate experience while keeping others constraints at bay.